SmartTensors/NMFk.jl/notebooks/unmixing_groundwater/unmixing_groundwater.md

-In conclusion, **NMFk** successful estimated the number of plumes, the original concentrations at the contaminant sources (before mixing in the aquifer), and the mixing coefficients at each well.
+In conclusion, **NMFk** successfully estimated the number of plumes, the original concentrations at the contaminant sources (before mixing in the aquifer), and the mixing coefficients at each well.

 The **NMFk** unsupervised ML analyses are unbiased and robust.